 Your home’s floors obviously need regular cleaning, but what about your walls?
-Although painted walls don’t accumulate dirt the same way that floors do, they will start to gather dust, grime, and stains over time, particularly in high-traffic areas.
-Plan to clean your painted walls about once a year, doing so gently so as not to damage the finish of the paint.
+Although walls don’t accumulate dirt the same way that floors do, they will start to gather dust, grime, and stains over time, particularly in high-traffic areas.
+Plan to clean your painted walls about once a year, doing so gently so as not to damage the coat of the material.

 1. Avoid abrasive or ammonia-based products

 Avoid abrasive and ammonia-based products because these can easily score the finish or sand away color.
 Start with simple products.
 Basic household supplies can get the job done on their own.
 These products include liquid or dish soap, water, stain remover, baking soda, and hydrogen peroxide.